MG Motor launches plug-in hybrid option in Mexico as EV race heats up

 By Kylie Madry

-MEXICO CITY, April 20 (Reuters) - Carmaker MG Motor is launching a plug-in hybrid SUV in Mexico, the company announced on Thursday, as the market for hybrid and electric vehicles in the Latin American country heats up despite a lack of infrastructure and high costs for locals.
+MEXICO CITY, April 20 (Reuters) - MG Motor is launching a plug-in hybrid SUV in Mexico, the carmaker said on Thursday, as the market for hybrid and electric vehicles in the Latin American country heats up despite a lack of infrastructure and high costs for locals.

-MG Motor, a formerly British brand now owned by China's SAIC Motor 600104.SS, opened shop in Mexico in 2020, and says it is looking to claim 5.5% of the country's market share this year.
+A formerly British brand now owned by China's SAIC Motor Corp 600104.SS, MG Motor opened shop in Mexico in 2020.
+It said it is looking to claim 5.5% of the country's market share this year.

+It will also launch two more models - including another in its electric and hybrid line - in the country this year, Daniel Nava, vice president of MG Motor in Mexico, said.

-Mexico is looking to bump up its EV production even as the cars are too expensive for most Mexicans and impractical to drive in much of the country, a Reuters analysis found.
+Mexico is looking to bump up its EV production even though the cars remain expensive for most Mexicans and impractical to drive in much of the country, according to a Reuters analysis.

 This comes as Mexico, a major carmaking hub, looks to convert half of its auto production to zero-emission vehicles by 2030.
 In March, it nabbed a $5 billion Tesla plant in the northern state of Nuevo Leon.